SEL-Columbia/networkplanner/docs/architecture.rst

   - Determine the diesel generator capacity for mini-grid technology.
   - Determine the transformer capacity for grid technology.

-4. Estimate initial and recurring costs for each technology.
+4. Estimate capital and recurring costs for each technology.

 Projecting population and household counts